grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/05 Test Runs.md

 </CodeGroup>

-## Stop test runs
+## Stop load test run

 Manually stops a test run.
+If you follow along in the app, the test-run will be marked as `Aborted (by User)`.
+Note that can take a few moments before the test actually stops as the processor shuts down.

 **POST** `/loadtests/v2/runs/<test_run_id>/stop`